Small Organisation, Big Results

 All our programmes and services are aligned to our organisational objectives of supporting unemployed people with high-quality, impartial one-to-one guidance/mentoring, personal development and vocational skills training and qualifications and access to job opportunities leading to sustainable employment.

 CO-MENT is GEMS NI’s innovative approach to supporting young people who are NEET and who do not cope in mainstream vocational education and training/Further Education settings.
 CO-MENT quite simply wraps its support around the unique needs and aspirations of the young person and helps them to be the driver of their own employability pathway across 4 integrated “zones” Learning, Life, Leisure and Work.
-CO-MENT was designed in 2010 by us and was funded 2012-15 by the Collaboration and Innovation Fund and currently via ESF, Department for the Economy and Lisburn Castlereagh Council.
-GEMS NI works with partner organisations providing support to young people aged 16-24 supporting to positive destinations in education, training, employment and volunteering.
+CO-MENT was designed in 2010 by us and was funded 2012-15 by the Department for Employment and Learning’s Collaboration and Innovation Fund and is currently part funded by the European Social Fund, Department for the Economy and Lisburn Castlereagh Council.
+GEMS NI works with partner organisations providing support to young people aged 16-24 supporting to positive destinations in education, training, employment and volunteering

 GEMS NI is the project manager for the delivery of the Employment East Programme.
 Employment East is for unemployed, underemployed people living in specific postcode areas in East Belfast.
 The project is funded by the Executive Office via the Social Investment Fund Employment East offers six month paid Job opportunities with a host employer, support and mentoring to improve confidence and motivation, access to a flexible training fund to improve employment prospects or to upskill while in employment and opportunities to become self-employed.